kimberlypn/ForbiddenIsland/README.md

 that is quickly flooding.
 In order to escape, you must collect all five targets and get to the helicopter before the island is completely submerged.

+## Controls
+You control the pilot by using the arrow keys.
+You can only stand on land-- not flooded or ocean-- cells.
+You collect targets and enter the helicopter by standing on the same cell as the target or helicopter, respectively.
+You cannot enter the helicopter until you have collected all five targets.

 ## Maps
 Land cells range from green to white, where the whitest cell is the peak.
 Flooded cells range from blue to black, where black indicates that the cell is